MrMonsh/Auto-Splitters/Spider-Man (2000)/readme.md

 ### ⚠️ Important Notes ⚠️

 1. Windows PC will not be getting the auto-start feature, only auto-splits and auto-resets.
 Load removal is pointless since it's got no loads.
 2. DC Emulators will not be getting the auto-start feature, only auto-splits, auto-resets and load removal.
-That being said, load removal for DC is still buggy, so use at your own risk.
 3. N64 Emulators currently don't have neither the auto-start feature nor load removal, only auto-splits and auto-resets.
 The missing features might be implemented at a later date.
 4. Even if you use RetroArch to emulate N64/DC, the auto-splitter will currently still assume you're using PS1.
 My apologies for the inconvenience.